Research has proven that applying a Growth Mindset leads to success.

 We have called this resource ‘Growth Mindset in Action’ because that is exactly what it is about – identifying when and how students are using their growth mindset in the learning process.
-We have designed 5 tags (plus a student reflection sheet) to use in your classroom (find the link to this FREE resource at the end of this post).
+We have designed 5 tags (plus a student reflection sheet) to use in your classroom.

 Different ways to use this freebie:

 You can use these tags/cards in a number of different ways: